CSSPLICE/splice-catalog/README.md

 ## Development

-`docker compose --profile catalog build`
+To build the catalog container: `docker compose --profile catalog build`

-`docker compose --profile catalog up`
+To run the splice catalog application: `docker compose --profile catalog up`

+To exec into the running container: `docker compose --profile catalog exec catalog bash`

+This is where you can do things like running yarn commands (yarn install, yarn add <package>, etc) from within the docker container

 ## Import Ontology Data